rpires71/milestone1/README.md

   </tr>
   <tr>
     <td colspan="2"><strong>Actual Result:</strong>
-    - No live-chat widget or launcher is present on the homepage (or other pages checked: About, Work Experience, Certifications, Bookings).
+    - No live-chat widget or launcher is present on the homepage (or other pages checked: About, Work Experience, Certifications, Bookings, Confirmation).
 There’s no visible chat icon in the corners and no chat UI in the DOM.
     - Live chat not implemented; therefore the steps cannot be executed.
     </td>
   </tr>